With remote working now becoming commonplace, line managers must be competent at supporting, encouraging and guiding their teams from afar.

 Plan how the performance conversation will start

 It’s most likely that performance problems will be spotted by line managers rather than HR.
-But, being removed from the immediate situation puts HR in a good position to remind managers that for many people during COVID-19, it’s not just a case of working from home, it’s working during a crisis from where they can, and often with distractions around them.
+But, being removed from the immediate situation puts HR in a good position to remind managers that for many people working from home, the distractions of home life can be difficult to shut out.

-HR can work with managers on planning their performance management conversations while bearing the unique circumstances of COVID-19 in mind.
+HR can work with managers on planning their performance management conversations while bearing the unique distractions of working remotely in mind.
 HR should have a good overview of what support the business is able to offer employees, and they can communicate this to managers so it forms part of the conversation with the employee.

 A video call is probably the best substitute available for a face-to-face meeting.
 For managers who aren’t comfortable with video calls, HR can offer to do a practice call with them.